-The TESOL Graduate Certificate is intended for individuals who are not P-12 teachers and want to teach in language institutes, either domestically or abroad.
-The Certificate requires a minimum of 16 hours consisting of ENG 407G, ENG 408G, ENG 565, ENG 566, and ENG 471G, which involves field experience in Bowling Green conducted during the final semester.
-Other requirements include a portfolio of student work and completion of 6 hours of one foreign language or the language requirements of the WKU Colonnade Program.
-Students must have taken one linguistics class in appropriate area - for example, ENG 104, ENG 302, ENG 204, or an approved equivalent - before taking ENG 407G.
+The TESOL Graduate Certificate is intended for individuals who want to teach in institutes, either domestically or abroad.
+The Certificate requires a minimum of 16 hours consisting of ENG 407G, ENG 408G, ENG 565, ENG 566, and ENG 471G, which involves field experience conducted during the final semester; students enrolled in the MAT-TESOL program must take EDU 589 in place of ENG 471G.
 Students must maintain a 3.0 GPA in order to receive the Certificate.

+- B.A. or equivalent

+- · 3.0 undergraduate or graduate GPA, or

+- A GAP score of 2200, with minimum of 3.5 on analytical writing portion of GRE

+- GAP=(GRE-V+GRE-Q) +(GPAx100);

-- B.A. plus completion of at least one undergraduate linguistics course in appropriate area - · 3.0 undergraduate or graduate GPA, or - A GAP score of 2200, with minimum of 3.5 on analytical writing portion of GRE - GAP=(GRE-V+GRE-Q)+(GPAx100); - Students who are accepted into the TESL Graduate Endorsement program may apply for the Graduate Certificate upon completion of 12 hrs of required TESL coursework with a 3.75 GPA
+- Students who are accepted into the TESL Graduate Endorsement program may apply for the Graduate Certificate upon completion of 12 hrs of required TESL coursework with a 3.75 GPA

-Please refer to the admission section (http://catalog.wku.edu/graduate/admission/) of this catalog for Graduate School admission requirements.
+Please refer to the admission section (http://catalog.wku.edu/graduate/ admission/) of this catalog for Graduate Studies admission requirements.

 Code Title Hours

 Required Courses

 ENG 407G Linguistic Analysis 3

 ENG 408G Psycholinguistics and Sociolinguistics 3

 ENG 565 Integrated Teaching English as a Second Language 3

-ENG 566 Teaching and Testing ESL Grammar 3
+ENG 566 Seminar in Teaching English as a Second Language 3

-ENG 471G TESL Practicum 4
+ENG 471G TESL Practicum 4-6

-foreign language or fulfill language /KU Colonnade Program 0-6

-Total Hours 16-22
+Total Hours 16-18